Caitlin & Guillermo

 Caitlin and Guillermo’s intimate wedding in Portugal

-Some couples want a single-day wedding.
-Caitlin and Guillermo wanted a week-long destination wedding in Portugal with their favorite people, where the wedding itself was just one highlight of an extended adventure.
+Caitlin and Guillermo wanted a destination wedding in Portugal that feels like a relaxed week-long vacation with their favorite people, where the wedding itself was just one highlight of an extended adventure.

-They brought forty guests to Alentejo's wine country for a small wedding in Portugal that stretched across multiple days and felt more like an intimate vacation than a traditional celebration.
+They brought forty guests to Alentejo's wine country for a small wedding in Portugal that stretched across multiple days.
 They chose a hotel surrounded by vineyards for an outdoor ceremony among the vines, followed by a courtyard dinner under the stars and live music that lasted until late evening.

-When Caitlin and Guillermo started searching for wedding venues in Portugal, they had specific requirements.
+When Caitlin and Guillermo started searching for wedding venues in Portugal, they had specific wishes.

-They wanted to feel surrounded by nature and wine country.
-They wanted spaces for activities and lounging.
-They needed accommodation on-site so the celebration could span multiple days.
-They wanted places nearby to explore after the wedding, and an intimate vibe without needing exclusive use of the entire property.
+They wanted to feel surrounded by nature.
+They wanted spaces for experiences and unhurried lounging.
+They wanted accommodation on-site so the celebration could span multiple days with everyone stayng in one place.
+They wanted places nearby to explore after the wedding, and an intimate feeling for their entire wedding week.

 This hotel in Alentejo's wine region delivered everything.
 Surrounded by vineyards stretching toward the horizon, the property offered multiple outdoor spaces perfect for different parts of their celebration - the vineyard itself for their ceremony, the pool area for cocktails, and a courtyard for their long-table dinner.